What to wear for your driving test

 Although these two are comedy legends from Kevin and Perry, in the real world, wearing the same clothes everyday and then going for your driving test is not a good idea.

 You don’t have to go and buy a brand new outfit, just try and ensure your clothes are clean on the day of your test.
 You will be nervous on the day of your test, that’s normal.
 If you find you sweat more under pressure then consider using an anti-perspirant that says clinical protection/strength and also apply body spray to your clothing too.
 Talc powder also helps prevent sweating.
 Lastly, avoid spicy foods the night before the test or the day of your test too.

 High heels and boots:

-Theres nothing wrong with a high heel and trousers normally.
+There’s usually nothing wrong with a high heel and trousers.

-On the day of your driving test clutch control is vital, many pupils actually start shaking especially on their manoeuvre.
-So having close contact with the pedals is vital for sensitivity purposes, especially when controlling the clutch at slow speeds.
-Other types of footwear I would refrain from wearing are: Ugg boots, Timberlands, Dc Martins and generally anything with a thick sole.
+On the day of your driving test, clutch control is vital.
+Many pupils actually start shaking, especially during their manoeuvre.
+Having close contact with the pedals is vital for sensitivity purposes, especially when controlling the clutch at slow speeds.
+Other types of footwear you should refrain from wearing are: Ugg boots, Timberlands, Doctor Martins and generally anything with a thick sole.
 Flip flops are also considered by many driving examiners as inappropriate.

-Now, this is not advice on fashion, but in my opinion these are some looks that are a safe bet when it comes to what you should wear for your driving test.
+This isn’t fashion advice, but, in my opinion, these are some looks that are a safe bet when it comes to what you should wear for your driving test.